techie-joe/core-dev/pages.md

 ---
 layout: dove
+use_footer: edit_link_only

-title: Posts
+title: Pages
-description: List of all posts on this site.
+description: List of all pages on this site.
-permalink: posts
+permalink: pages
 ---

 # {{ page.title }}

 {{ page.description }}

-{% include posts.md %}
+{% include pages.md %}

 ---
 {: style="margin-top:3rem" }